W. B. Yeats: Politics

-Yeats was an Irish nationalist, who sought a kind of traditional lifestyle articulated through poems such as "The Fisherman"; but as his life progressed, he sheltered much of his revolutionary spirit and distanced himself from the intense political landscape until 1922, when he was appointed Senator for the Irish Free State.
+Yeats was an Irish nationalist, who sought a kind of traditional lifestyle articulated through poems such as "The Fisherman".
 In the earlier part of his life, Yeats was a member of the Irish Republican Brotherhood.
+As his life progressed, he distanced himself from the intense political landscape until 1922, when he was appointed Senator for the Irish Free State.

 In the 1930s, Yeats was fascinated with the authoritarian, anti-democratic, nationalist movements of Europe, and he composed several marching songs for the Blueshirts, although they were never used.
 He was a fierce opponent of individualism and political liberalism and saw the fascist movements as a triumph of public order and the needs of the national collective over petty individualism.
 He was an elitist who abhorred the idea of mob-rule, and saw democracy as a threat to good governance and public order.
 After the Blueshirt movement began to falter in Ireland, he distanced himself somewhat from his previous views, but maintained a preference for authoritarian and nationalist leadership.